 Children are susceptible to extremist ideology and radicalisation.
-Similar to protecting children from other forms of harm and abuse, protecting children from this risk should be a part of a school or colleges safeguarding approach.
+Similar to protecting children from other forms of harm and abuse, protecting children from this risk should be a part of a school's safeguarding approach.

-The governing body will ensure that a DSL has undertaken Prevent Lead training and that all staff receive training about the Prevent Duty.
+The governing body will ensure that a DSL has undertaken Prevent Lead training (which is updated every two years) and that all staff receive training about the Prevent Duty.